Getting Started

 ```

-On the main screen, you can use the 'Edit URLs' option to add the URLs for the files you wish to download, them select the `download` option.
+On the main screen, you can use the 'Edit URLs' option to add the URLs for the files you wish to download, then go back to the main menu and choose `download` to start.
 That's it!

 {% endcontent-ref %}